- 29 Jan 2025

 Introduction

-Have you ever wanted to understand if you've configured User Actions correctly on the application, if they have latched to the correct element or if there is already a user action on the element?
-If User Actions are not created correctly, the data that you collect could be inaccurate.
-The only way to check if the User Actions are working is by creating an Insight, which can be cumbersome.
+Understanding whether User Actions are configured correctly on the application, latched to the correct element, or if a User Action already exists on the element is crucial.
+Incorrectly created User Actions can lead to inaccurate data collection.
+The only method to check if the User Actions function correctly is by creating an Insight, which can be cumbersome.
 With User Action Verification, Whatfix enables you to do the following:

 - View all the User Actions created on the page